Youngjoo Cha

 Research in Progress

-Cha Youngjoo, Kristin Kelley, and C. Elizabeth Hirsh.
+Cha Youngjoo, Kristin Kelley*, and C. Elizabeth Hirsh.
 “Can We Change the Overwork Culture?
-The Role of Workplaces in Challenging Conventional Definitions of ‘Ideal Workers.’”
+The Role of Flexible Work Policies and Their Implementation.’”

 Cha, Youngjoo and Kaitlin Johnson*.
 “Why Is the Gender Wage Gaps Larger in Some Occupations than Others?
 Work Hours, Task Flexibility, and the Gender Wage Gap Across Occupations.”